storskegg/flock-you/README.md

 - **[GainSec](https://github.com/GainSec)** - OSINT and privacy research
   - Specialized in surveillance technology analysis and detection methodologies
-  - Contributed foundational research on Flock Safety device signatures
+  - **Research referenced**: Some methodologies are based on their published research on surveillance technology

 ### Methodology Integration
 Flock You unifies multiple known detection methodologies into a comprehensive scanner/wardriver specifically designed for Flock Safety cameras and similar surveillance devices.
 The system combines: